-Annulment is a declaration by the court that a marriage was not legally valid or had become legally invalid.
-Under Singapore law an annulment of marriage may be granted for a number of different reasons, including if the marriage has not been consummated, if either party was already married at the time of your marriage and other more technical legal reasons.
+An annulment is a declaration by the Court that a marriage is not legally valid or has become legally invalid.
+Under Singapore law an annulment of marriage may be granted for a number of reasons, including non-consummation, either party being already married at the time of the marriage and other technical legal reasons.

-You must apply to the court to annul the marriage by presenting a ‘Writ for Nullity” within a reasonable period of time, and in many cases this will be within three years of the marriage.
+- You must apply to the court to annul the marriage by presenting a ‘Writ for Nullity’ within a reasonable period of time.
+In many cases this will be within three years of the marriage.

-If you are eligible and the case is uncontested (i.e. both parties agree to the annulment) it will take between 4 to 6 months to process.
+If you are eligible and the case is uncontested (i.e. both parties agree to the annulment) it will take between four to six months to process on average.

-Unlike divorce, which, if it is uncontested is usually done on paper and requires neither party to attend Court, for an annulment you will have to make a court appearance.
+- Unlike a divorce, which, if it is uncontested is usually does not require parties to attend Court, an annulment requires you to make a Court appearance.

 - In a case of an uncontested annulment, the average fixed fee will be around S$2,500 (inclusive of GST and Court fees).